mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2022

+1. Yu, J., Wang, Z., Vasudevan, V., Yeung, L., Seyedhosseini, M., & Wu, Y. (2022).
+Coca: Contrastive captioners are image-text foundation models. arXiv preprint arXiv:2205.01917.
+  - Combination of two losses (Contrastive and captioning loss)
+    - MT: Contain a flavour of information theoretic losses.
+  - Attention mechanism: utilization of cross attention (image to text)

+1. Pokle, A., Tian, J., Li, Y., & Risteski, A. (2022).
+Contrasting the landscape of contrastive and non-contrastive learning. arXiv preprint arXiv:2203.15702.
+  - via a combination of empirical and theoretical results, we provide evidence that non-contrastive methods based on data augmentation can lead to substantially worse representations.
+  - the non-contrastive loss has a prevalence of bad optima that are not collapsed (in neither way, complete or dimension collapse)
+  - prove that the training dynamics can remedy this situation—however, crucially tied to a careful choice of a predictor network model architecture.

+1. Zhang, C., Zhang, K., Zhang, C., Pham, T. X., Yoo, C. D., & Kweon, I. S. (2022).
+How does simsiam avoid collapse without negative samples? a unified understanding with self-supervised contrastive learning. arXiv preprint arXiv:2203.16262.
+  - Refute SimSiam claims and introduce vector decomposition for analyzing the collapse based on the gradient analysis of the l2-normalized representation
+    - unified perspective on how negative samples and SimSiam alleviate collapse
+  - SSL methods learn an encoder with augmentation-invariant representation
+  - center vector gradient helps prevent collapse via the de-centering effect and its residual gradient achieves de-correlation which also alleviates collapse
+  - Towards simplifying the predictor we have also found that a single bias layer is sufficient for preventing collapse

 1. Shen, K., Jones, R. M., Kumar, A., Xie, S. M., HaoChen, J. Z., Ma, T., & Liang, P. (2022, June).
 Connect, not collapse: Explaining contrastive learning for unsupervised domain adaptation.
 In International Conference on Machine Learning (pp. 19847-19878).
 PMLR.
   - CL pre-training learns features on unlabeled source and target data and then fine-tunes on labeled source data, is competitive with strong UDA methods.
     - CL does not learn domain-invariant features, diverging from UDA intuitions.
     - CL learn features vary subtantially across domains but still generalize to the target domain, by disentangling domain and class information.
     - find that a UDA is out-of-the-box contrastive pre-training on source and target unlabeled data, followed by fine-tuning on source labeled data
+    - Simple findings: CL keeps everything separated, sufficient for downstream tasks.
+      - That is where it comes connect this but not to collapse them.
+  - Assumption and definition of class domain connectivity (figure 1)
+  - Connected the graph theory [section 4.2]: Good read.
+    - discusses the importance of augmentation strengths.

 1. Assran, M., Caron, M., Misra, I., Bojanowski, P., Bordes, F., Vincent, P., ... & Ballas, N. (2022).
 Masked Siamese Networks for Label-Efficient Learning. arXiv preprint arXiv:2204.07141.
   - matches the representation of an image view containing randomly masked patches to the original unmasked image (occlusion invariant) [MSN]